VelR-IITT/Rocketry-Avionics/instructions.md

 - **You are now ready to start building!**
 - If you need to make changes to the repository, **contact [Pratham](https://github.com/prathamchintamani)**.
 - **DO NOT make changes and push to the `main` branch.**

----

-This version improves readability, structure, and clarity while maintaining all the original details.
-Let me know if you need further refinements!